tuyenta/TechAssertment/Researcher/001/problem_description.md

 ➡️  ➡️ How?

-In order to carry out this assessment, we provide a dataset containing sentences in 21 languages (named “formatted_data”).
+In order to carry out this assessment, we provide a dataset containing sentences in 21 languages ([“formatted_data.zip"](http://data/formatted_data.zip)).
 This database is a .csv files whose separator is a “;”.
 The first column is the language code, the second one is the text, and the third one is the number of characters in the specified language.

 This database is a collection of texts extracted from the European Union Proceedings.
+Train and test corpus are provided in ([traintest_corpus.zip"](http://data/traintest_corpus.zip))

-A research article is provided to give you some insights on how to design such algorithm.
+A research article ["StatisticalLID-II.pdf"](http://reference/StatisticalLID-II.pdf) is provided to give you some insights on how to design such algorithm.
 We strongly advise you to use it in order to finish the assignment on time.

 You are not required to use all languages to train your model and you can use any available resource to solve the problem (apart from directly using a pre-packaged language detector…).

 ## Technical specifications